ljuliandicarlo/Filestore/README.md

 - There should now be 100 test Ether in your account.

 Filestore smart contracts can also be deployed to the main or testnets by configuring the `truffle-config.js` file - Ropsten test network is already included.
 From there you must modify the `.env` file to include an Infura (https://infura.io/) API key and the private key to your Metamask wallet.
 You can then get some test Ether from a variety of faucets for deployment.
+Make sure to `.gitignore` your `.env` to protect your private and API keys in production.

 ## Step 6.
 Testing
 `$ truffle test`